 FCPS recognizes that it may be difficult for many students to wear face coverings/masks all day during in-school instruction.
 School staff may consider building in supervised breaks during the instructional day where students may go outdoors and maintain social distance in order to take a break from wearing face coverings/masks.
 Students must sanitize hands immediately before and after mask breaks.

 These are five mitigation strategies we will be using to keep students and staff safe and prevent the spread of COVID-19:

 - Consistent use of face coverings

 - Daily cleaning and sanitizing, especially those high touch areas.

 - Working with the health department on response to any outbreak and implementing health and safety protocols.

-- Social Distancing - we are going to maintain a six foot separation whenever possible in classrooms, at lunch, recess.
+- Physical Distancing - we are going to maintain the appropriate separation whenever possible in classrooms, at lunch, recess.
 We are also going to limit visitors to school buildings.
 If you need to come to school please contact the office to schedule an appointment.

 - Washing hands with soap and water throughout the day.
 We also have hand sanitizer in every classroom.